Healthy You - Every Day

 Protection is key

-Federal agencies such as the Occupational Safety and Health Administration regulate noise levels on the job, but no such regulations apply at home, so it’s important to be aware of noise exposure.
-Using a loud vacuum for a brief time probably won’t be a problem, but using one every day for prolonged periods of time is a different story, Dr. Samy says.
+Federal agencies regulate noise levels on the job, but no such regulations apply at home.
+Using a loud vacuum for a brief time probably won’t be a problem, but using one every day for prolonged periods of time is a different story.

-Dr. Samy, with more than 20 years of experience in the field, advises using hearing protection when noise levels are above 70 dB.
+With more than 25 years of experience in the field, Dr. Samy advises using hearing protection when noise levels are above 70 dB.
 He’s also a proponent of annual hearing tests.
 “That 14-year-old who got a hearing test in school probably won’t get another hearing test until he’s 70,” he says.
 “More regular testing can help us intervene sooner.
 Prevention is better than the cure.”

-“Hearing loss is an important issue with far-reaching effects on a person’s quality of life,” Dr. Samy says.
-“With increased education about protection and more frequent testing, we can make a difference.”
+The experts agree that hearing loss is an important issue with far-reaching effects on a person’s quality of life.
+Increased education about protection and more frequent testing can make a difference.
+If you do have hearing loss, Dr. Samy says there are options available to help.

 Hearing Loss